goschtl/zope/zopyx.convert2/trunk/README.txt

 Known issues
 ============

-- If you are using zopyx.convert together with FOP: use the latest FOP 0.94 only.
+- If you are using zopyx.convert2 together with FOP: use the latest FOP 0.94 only.
 Don't use any packaged FOP version like the one from MacPorts which is known to be broken.